opensearch-project/opensearch-py-ml/docs/source/cli/create_connector.rst

 Use the `connector create` command to add a connector to either a self-managed OpenSearch cluster or Amazon OpenSearch Service.
 You can create a connector interactively by following prompts or by using a preconfigured YAML file.

-To create a connector in self-managed OpenSearch, you need to:
+To create a connector in self-managed OpenSearch, do the following:

 * Select from supported connectors and their associated models
 * Provide necessary configuration parameters (for example, API key)

-OpenSearch Service automatically handles AWS-specific setup including:
+OpenSearch Service automatically handles AWS-specific setup, including the following components:

   * IAM role creation and configuration
   * Backend role mapping
   * Secret creation

-To create a connector in OpenSearch Service, you need to:
+To create a connector in OpenSearch Service, do the following:

 * Select from supported connectors and their associated models
 * Provide AWS-specific parameters (for example, AWS Region)